Table of contents

 - Dissolution

-Avoid using bylaw templates from unfamiliar websites.
+It might be tempting, but avoid using bylaw templates from unfamiliar websites.
 Search for lawyer-reviewed templates or submit yours directly to a lawyer familiar with nonprofit law.
 Many nonprofits adopt their bylaws at their first official board meeting, and you can update bylaws as your organization evolves.
 If you do, you may need to report changes to the Internal Revenue Service (IRS) and your state.

 Step 5.
 Register with your state 🙋

-Many nonprofit organizations are required to register at the state level.
-Even if this isn’t required, there can be benefits to doing so.
 Incorporation legitimizes your operation, provides legal protections, and makes it easier to get approved for federal tax-exempt status.
 The application process is straightforward, and it’s best to start early.
 It can take weeks or months to get state approval.

 Here’s a quick breakdown of the process: